 From the beginning of the game at level 1 you should focus on following the quest line in Talking Island Village and its surroundings.
 At level 18 you will get access to a quest called Start the Fate given by Sebion in the Ruins of Ye Sagira.
 It’s crucial to complete this quest, because it grants you a full D-Grade equipment set along some Adena, exp, SP and consumables.

-The quest itself sends you to a dungeon called Labyrinth of Belis.
-You have to kill some enemies that’ll drop an item called Belis’ Mark – you will need three of them to open a door.
+The quest itself sends you to a quick dungeon called Labyrinth of Belis.
+You have to kill some enemies that’ll drop an item called Belis’ Mark – three of them will be needed to open a door.
 Then you will have to protect the NPC Combat Assistant against incoming monsters.
 Finally, you have to defeat Royal Guard Nemertess and pick up Saril’s Necklace.

 After that you will be teleported back to Ruins of Ye Sagira, where you have to collect your reward from Sebion.
 This is also the first class transfer quest and after finishing it you get to choose your development path.
 You will get a Paulina’s Equipment Set (D-Grade) that you will be able to turn into full set of D-Grade gear.